abstra-app/python-circular-imports/README.md

 - `--output`: output file, this can be a `.dot`, `.mermaid`.
 When empty, the output will be printed to the console.
 - `--exclude`: comma-separated list of directories to exclude from the search

+Exits with code 0 if no circular imports are found, 1 otherwise.

 ### Python

 ```python